Charles was born in the

 in the previous section).
 About 1760, he married Anna Gould in Hopkinton, Kings

 Co., R.I. (parents unknown).
 She was a native of the Town of Westerly, Kings

 Co.,R.I.; having been born there on May 14, 1741.

 In April 2, 1762 along with several neighbors he donated land two rods wide through their land to start a highway "from highway near Simeon Perry to go by Quaker Meeting to the colony line".
 In 1766, the property, then described as being on Noose Neck Road, was sold to one Abraham Utter and so passed out of the family.

 Between 1774 and 1775 Charles and his wife and three sons moved from Hopkinton, Rhode Island to the Valley of the Little White Creek and the Walloonsac River located in what is now White Creek Township, Washington Co., N.Y.
 Since they were Baptist Church Members, they probably moved with a group of Baptists from R.I. who arrived at about the same time and set up a church in this area organized by Rev. William Waite.
+(Rev. William Waite built a log church in 1772 at what is now the intersection of Route 68 and North Hoosick Rd.
+(Barkers Corners).
 A Royal Proclamation, by the King of England, in October, 1763 offered generous terms and encouraged expansion, which may have played a part in their migration, or raids by British troops on farms in this area of Rhode Island may have been their incentive to move.

 Map of White Creek, Washington Co., NY.